dquoc1602/QA-Portfolio/README.md

-# QA Portfolio – Le Duc Quo
+# QA Portfolio – Le Duc Quoc

 Hello!
 I am a recent graduate passionate about **software testing and quality assurance**.
 I am actively developing my career as a **Tester Intern**, with practical experience in **Manual Testing** and ongoing learning in **Automation Testing**.